WFCD/warframe-drop-data/README.md

 - [Node.js >= 14](https://nodejs.org/en/)

 ### Usage
-You can run the build script with `npm run start`.
+You can run the build script with `npm run build`.

 Once built you serve the app Web Ui with `npm run serve:dev` or `npm run serve`

 **The npm run serve needs a $PORT in your terminal env*